jake0011/ADSP/README.md

 ## Deliverables

-- Technical reports summarizing design approaches, results, and considerations.
+- Technical report summarizing design approaches, results, and considerations.
 - Source code for simulation and evaluation.